Google Dialogflow

 # How to connect Dialogflow on Workato

-This document assumes that you already have a project and Dialogflow agent.
-To create a new one, check out Dialogflow's guide on creating a new project and Dialogflow agent.
+This document assumes that you already have a project and a Dialogflow agent.
+To create a new one, check out Dialogflow's guide on creating a new project and Dialogflow agent (opens new window).

-# Creating a Service Account and getting the Client Access Token
+# Creating a Service Account and getting the Service Account JSON

-In order to use the V2 API, you will first need to create a new Service Account and obtain a private key associated with that Service Account.
-The key can be downloaded as a JSON file once you create the new Service Account.
+To connect your Dialogflow agent, you will first need to generate a private key for the Google Cloud Platform Service Account (opens new window) associated with your Dialogflow agent.
+This key can be downloaded as a JSON file once you create the new Service Account.

 Caution: Your project will have an existing service account, but this should not be altered.
 For additional client and developer API access, you should create a new service account.